Guides

 while True:

-result = client.assets.list(limit=limit, offset=offset)
+assets = client.assets.list(limit=limit, offset=offset)

 if not assets: